INSTALLATION, DISPOSAL AND LOCATION

 Ordering a fridge is only half the story.
-Once you’ve found the perfect model you’ll need to think about finding a location for it in your home, installing it, and disposing of your old one.
-Sometimes it’s easiest to do all this yourself, but sometimes it is better to pay a little extra and ask the supplier to sort everything out for you.
+Once you’ve found the perfect model, you’ll need to think about finding a location for it in your home, installing it, and disposing of your old one.
+Sometimes it’s easiest to do all this yourself, but it can be better to pay a little extra and ask the supplier to sort everything out for you.

-Keeping a refrigerator upright is important because the compressor has oil in it, and lying horizontally causes the oil to flow into the cooling pipes.
-If the fridge is switched on before the oil has settled into the compressor, it can damage the fridge.
+Keeping a refrigerator upright is vital.
+The compressor has oil in it and resting it horizontally causes the oil to flow into the cooling pipes.
+If the fridge is switched on before the oil has settled into the compressor, it can take lasting damage.
 The same rule applies if you are moving house with an older fridge.

 Bear in mind that fridges can be heavy, too.
 You’ll probably need a sack barrow and two people to move it safely.